paulmarrington/Fibers/Assets/Askowl/Fibers/Documentation/Askowl-Fibers.md

 # [Executive Summary](http://www.askowl.net/unity-fibers)

 Coroutines are the core mechanism in Unity3d MonoBehaviour classes to provide independent processing as a form of co-operative multi-tasking.
 Activities that must occur in order use `yield return myCoroutine();` to wait on completion before continuing.
-Yield instructions must reside in methods that have an IEnumerator return type.
+Yield instructions must reside in methods that ha z ve an IEnumerator return type.
 C# turns them into a state machine.
 These state machines are not resettable, so they must be discarded once complete.
 Since every call generates a new state machine, this puts a heavy load on the garbage collector.
 Using coroutines in abundance can cause glitches in the running of VR and mobile applications.

 ***Fibers*** provides an alternative co-operative multi-tasking approach to Coroutines with less overhead.
 It is not a drop-in replacement but is intended for heavy usage situations.